cxlvinchau/hips/README.md

 HIPS is designed to be easily extensible and user-friendly.
 Adding new heuristics or solvers can be done by implementing the corresponding interfaces.

-If you are not familiar with linear or mixed-integer programming, consider reading this and this Wikipedia article.

 ## Authors
 Severin Bals (Technical University of Munich) and Calvin Chau (Technical University of Munich)